-CREST sometimes utilises small routine changes (such as sitting on the floor instead of at their regular desks) to help accustom children to environmental changes.
+CREST sometimes utilises small routine changes (such as having lessons outside) to help children adapt to environmental changes.

 The ratio of children to teachers is kept low- to ensure that each child has a supervised learning experience.
 This allows them to be happier, more productive and progress at a faster academic rate than if they were left to their own devices.
 Another advantage of smaller class sizes, is that the children feel less overwhelmed by their peers.

 We also know how important it is to be safety conscious -especially around motor vehicles, which is why we have a gated drop off area to allow for prompt and safe school access.

 Our School is wheelchair friendly, and our parking area helps make entry and exit of the premises easily accessible to all students.